-Foundation Repair & Basement Waterproofing in Richmond, VA
+Foundation & Crawl Space Repair in Richmond, VA

 The sandy soil and wet climate of Richmond will wreak havoc on your home’s concrete, foundation, basement, and crawl space.
 JES is here to help tackle the problems causing your foundation to falter!Schedule Free Inspection

 Schedule Your Free InspectionWhat do you need help with?

 JES Foundation Repair (JES), a Groundworks Company, specializes in helping homeowners with their foundation repair, basement waterproofing, crawl space encapsulation, and concrete needs.
 Our top priority is providing high-quality home repair solutions and personalized service across Virginia and Maryland.
 With fully trained technicians, industry-leading products, and nationally backed warranties, JES is here to restore your foundation or crawl space.

 Cracked bricks, sticking doors and windows, and cracks around door frames are signs of foundation problems.